Onion (Pyaaz): Uses, Benefits, Side Effects and More!

 Researchers studied the effects of onion extract on liver damage in animal models.
 Onion apparently reduced alanine aminotransferase and total serum bilirubin levels but did not affect aspartate aminotransferase, alkaline phosphatase, or lactate dehydrogenase levels.
 This may indicate that onion extracts may have possible liver protective effects.2 However, more research is required to prove these possible effects.

-Though there are studies that show the potential uses of onion in various conditions, but these are insufficient and there is a need of further studies to establish the true extent of benefits of onion on human health.
+Though there are studies that show the potential uses of onion in various conditions, but these are insufficient and there is a need of further studies to establish the true extent of the benefits of onion on human health.

 Studies imply that onion is a good source of a flavonoid called quercetin, a powerful antioxidant.
 It is mainly found in the skin of the onion and has various health benefits.
 It might be useful in reducing cholesterol, avoiding blood thinning and clotting, and fighting asthma, diabetes, and other infections.
 It might also exhibit antiviral, antibiotic, anti-inflammatory and sedative properties.